SmartThingsCommunity/st-device-sdk-c/README.md

 This core device library provides the following features :

+- [SmartThings Onboarding](./doc/BLE_Onboarding_ED25519.md) : Enables seamless device registration within SmartThings
 - Customized MQTT in order to reduce memory consumption and enhance stability
 - Easy and efficient APIs
   - Connection APIs : You can do onboarding & MQTT connection by just calling only a few these APIs.
   - Capability APIs : More than hundred different capabilities can be implemented as only a few APIs.
-- [Offline diagnostics](./doc/Offline_Diagnostics.md) : It helps users self-diagnose when an IoT device is detected as offline, identifies the cause, and provides recovery suggestions.
+- [Offline diagnostics](./doc/Offline_Diagnostics.md) : A feature designed to assist users in self-diagnosing issues when an IoT device is detected as offline, providing root cause analysis along with actionable recovery recommendations

 ## Recommended Features